Image Source: Wikipedia

 Mario Lanza

 Mario Lanza (US: LA(H)N-zə, Italian: [ˈmaːrjo ˈlantsa]; born Alfredo Arnold Cocozza [alˈfreːdo koˈkottsa]; January 31, 1921 – October 7, 1959) was an American tenor and actor.
 He was a Hollywood film star popular in the late 1940s and the 1950s.
 Lanza began studying to be a professional singer at the age of 16.
 After appearing at the Hollywood Bowl in 1947, Lanza signed a seven-year film contract with Louis B. Mayer, the head of Metro-Goldwyn-Mayer, who saw his performance and was impressed by his singing.
 Prior to that, the adult Lanza sang only two performances of an opera.
-The following year (1948), however, he sang the role of Pinkerton in Puccini's Madama Butterfly in New Orleans.
+The following year (1948) he sang the role of Pinkerton in Puccini's Madama Butterfly in New Orleans.

 Lanza was known to be "rebellious, tough, and ambitious".
-During most of his film career, he suffered from addictions to overeating and alcohol which had a serious effect on his health and his relationships with directors, producers and, occasionally, other cast members.
+During most of his film career, he suffered from addictions to overeating and alcohol, which had a serious effect on his health and his relationships with directors, producers, and, occasionally, other cast members.
 Hollywood columnist Hedda Hopper writes that "his smile, which was as big as his voice, was matched with the habits of a tiger cub, impossible to housebreak."
 She adds that he was the "last of the great romantic performers".
 He made three more films before dying of an apparent pulmonary embolism at the age of 38.
 At the time of his death in 1959, he was still "the most famous tenor in the world".
 Author Eleonora Kimmel concludes that Lanza "blazed like a meteor whose light lasts a brief moment in time".

-Date Range of DAHR Recordings: 1949
+Date Range of DAHR Recordings: 1949 - 1951

 Roles Represented in DAHR: tenor vocal